 Course loads differ from school to school.
 Yours may have different “tracks” for classes, such as honors versus regular, seven classes versus six categories, or humanities versus STEM-focused.
 If your school offers these or similar options, meet with your guidance counselor to ensure that you understand all of your options (both what the track means for you now and how it will affect your class choices later in high school) and to determine which one is best for your needs and goals.

-If your school allows you to drop classes during a grace period (for example, there may be no punishment for dropping or switching a course within the first three weeks of the school year), it is generally better to start with much more types and then drop one if it isn’t working out.
+If your school allows you to drop classes during a grace period (for example, there may be no punishment for dropping or switching a course within the first three weeks of the school year), it is generally better to start with many more types and then drop one if it isn’t working out.

 It is because it is much simpler to drop a class than to join one late, and some teachers will not even let you enter a class after it has begun.
 You should embrace courses with various difficulty levels similarly: start with the most complex level and only drop if it becomes too difficult.